Praveen-Ram-Kannan/Bitcoin_analyzer/README.md

 days are larger than the inital value.

 6. Once the successful trades are captured, it is written to the output csv file

+## Architecture

+The Arcitecture is developed using python and pyspark.

+Since the source dataset is very large, pyspark works well for the analysis of Bigdata.

+The spark code is executed on the databricks cluster.

+Databricks notebook file reference : src/bit_coin_analysis.dbc